Anderwafe/biba/README.md

 The idea is to implement the full specification of modbus protocol.

-First commit is very empty because i can't forget the name of repo :)
+First commit is very empty because i couldn't forget the name of repo :)